Last Updated: 20th June, 2021

 12. GBP to CAD Exchange Rate

 Before Brexit, the British Pound was much stronger than the Canadian Dollar, standing at 2.06 GBP/CAD.
-Now, the value stands at 1.7CAD to GBP, which is an increase in strength for the dollar.
+In 2021, the value stands at 1.72CAD to GBP, which is an increase in strength for the dollar.

-The currency market, like any market, is volatile; however, the pound has stayed rather steady over the past two years, fluctuating between 1.6 and 1.8.
+The currency market, like any market, is volatile; however, the pound stayed rather steady in the two years prior to covid, fluctuating between 1.6 and 1.8.

 Keeping an eye on the exchange market is key in getting the most bang for your buck, so be sure to keep track if you’re planning on moving to Canada soon.